Skip to main content

 • Node >= 20.0.0 (latest LTS recommended)

-• Corepack enabled (corepack enable)
+• Corepack available and enabled (corepack enable)

 • Although you can use Linux, macOS, or Windows to build locally the Pulsar documentation, macOS is the preferred build environment as it offers the most complete support for documentation building.